jsborjesson/lasp/DOCUMENTATION.md

 Parameters `(object message & args)`:

 1. The object to send the message to
-2. A string with the message name
+2. A text with the message name
 3. Any number of arguments to be passed along with the message

 ```clojure